hydra3333/Pi4CC/README.md

 You can click on the `triangle` expander to see if it works.

-# How to encode .mp4 content which is playable ?
+# How to encode .mp4 content which is "cast" to be playable on a Chromecast ?

 1. If you have a PC with a modern (eg RTX 2060 Super) video card, then to use NVIDIA's NVENC hardware transcoding :